joojoooo/immich-upload-optimizer/README.md

   - Doesn't show duplicate assets on the mobile app
   - Replaces checksums and file names, making the app oblivious to the different file being uploaded
   - The app won't try to upload the same files again because of checksum mismatch, even if you reinstall
+- **AVIF support**
+  - A more compatible open image format with similar quality/size to JXL
 - **Automatic JXL->JPG conversion**
   - Automatically converts JXL to JPG on the fly when downloading images for better compatibility
 - **Easier tasks config**